 Generally speaking, except for some very unusual, extreme circumstances, a married couple must be separated for 1 year before a divorce may be granted.

-Separation is what attorneys refer to as a term of art.
-It has a specific, legal meaning and is an often overlooked, but very important aspect of divorce.
+Separation is what divorce attorneys in the Charlotte area refer to as a term of art.
+It has a specific, legal meaning and is an often overlooked, but very important aspect of the process.

 Married couples cannot stipulate to waive the period of separation.
 You must reside, separate and apart from one-another, with the intent to remain permanently separated.Alimony

-One of the more hotly disputed legal issues in a divorce is the payment of spousal support or what family law attorneys call alimony.
+One of the more hotly disputed legal issues when spouses part ways is the payment of spousal support or what family law attorneys call alimony.
 It’s important not to confuse that with PSS Post Separation Support, which in the past was referred to as temporary alimony.

 Calculating spousal support requires careful review of a series of factors including the customary standard of living during the period of marriage, the unique, individual needs of the respective spouses, marital misconduct (infidelity or “cheating”), and the ability or inability to support oneself.Child Custody